mostlytyped/rethinkdb-addon-lead-page/_posts/2020-08-17-rethinkdb-chat-socketio.md

 });
 ```

-The first time this route is called for a particlar room (when the first person joins),
+The first time this route is called for a particular room (when the first person joins),
 we also subscribe to a RethinkDB query to get notified whenever a new chat message is
 available.
 We send new chat messages via Socket.io to any clients listening for the
 room's handle.

 ### Listen for new messages

-The last puzzle piece of the server is to listen and save all incomming chat
+The last puzzle piece of the server is to listen and save all incoming chat
 messages.
 Whenever a message comes in via the `chats` handle of the Socket.io
 connection, we save it to the `chats` table in RethinkDB.